 QUESTION 1: WILL THE NEW WATER PHYSICS CAUSE A CATASTROPHE?

 |It's an important question, this.
 Ever since there was an announcement that the water physics would be completely changing for 1.14 - which then became 1.13 - I'd been concerned that Sinclair's Foundry would be wrecked from the ground up, as so many of the mechanisms used to manipulate the relevant entities rely on being able to stop water streams (and lava as well) in their tracks with a conveniently-placed sign.
 All these are potentially affected:

 The Foundry itself, where golems and pigmen are moved around precisely;

 Open Forum, moving villagers out of the breeder and into the trading cells;

 the Witch farm, where stopping the water ensures the witches fall and die;

 the original cow farm and the pig and sheep equivalents;

-the cactus farm and the timber yard, though these shouldn't take much fixing;
+and the timber yard, though these shouldn't take much fixing;

 the fish farm, which could potentially need a second complete rebuild;